 This may not come naturally to some coaches, who prefer to focus on the positive actions a person could take, rather than “dwelling” on the problem.
 However, by minimizing this step, the coach loses an opportunity to enhance motivation for the client.
 Just as we would ask, “what is getting in the way?” with a client in a coaching session, we need to draw out and understand the person’s experience with what isn’t working for them, before we can move them toward solutions.
 Business coach Jenny Shih suggests identifying, “What problem does my ideal client have?
 What does my ideal client want?
 How am I going to help them solve their problem or get what they want”?
 With clarity around the problem, the coach is now ready to move the conversation on to the next step, offering a solution to the potential client’s pain.

 5) The Solution

-Solutions-oriented discussion now helps relieve the emotional distress the client may have been reminded of in talking about their problem.
-In this step they see how the coach can help them alleviate their concerns or achieve their goals.
+The solutions-oriented discussion now helps relieve the emotional distress the client may have been reminded of in talking about their problem.
+In this step, they see how the coach can help them alleviate their concerns or achieve their goals.
 You get to deliver insights in this phase that shift how the potential client views their problem and their capacity to change.
 Successful sales approaches rely upon this delicate fulcrum to motivate the buyer to purchase.

 Avila and Inks comment in their paper, The Evolution of the Sales Process, “Customer responses dominate the early portion of the sales interaction, and only after relevant needs have been established does the salesperson begin to relate how his or her offering can satisfy these needs.”
 The coach has already garnered information about the individual’s pain points and what results they are looking for.
 Now is the time to address how their coaching services can help the prospect achieve those results.
 Many coaches have trained to develop a positive, results-focused perspective, so this is an area where they may really shine in talking with a potential client.

-Figure 1: moving client from pain point to purchase
+Figure 1: moving client from a pain point to purchase